localytics/chef-sssd/GETTING_STARTED.md

   ldbadd -H "ldap://example.com" add-key.ldif --user "<Admin Account Username>" --password "<Admin Account Password>"
   ```

-Your Amazon Simple DS instance should now be properly configured.
+Your Amazon Simple AD instance should now be properly configured.
 Next, we'll configure SSSD & OpenSSH on a test instance and tie it into the directory service.

 SSSD & OPENSSH SETUP
 --------------------